 Astrid Lindgren – a voice to be reckoned with

-She wrote 'Pippi Longstocking', but did you know that Astrid Lindgren was also an opinion former?
+Writing 'Pippi Longstocking' made her famous, but did you know that Astrid Lindgren was also an opinion former?

 Astrid Lindgren is one of the most translated authors in the world, and one of the most well-known Swedish authors.
 She became an author relatively late in life, and an influential voice on everyday issues even later.
 Because of her popularity, people listened to what Lindgren had to say.